GOG-Games-com/wallet-addresses/README.md

 # Support Through Cryptocurrency

-Your donations help us maintain our infrastructure by covering the renewal costs of our seedbox.
+Your donations help maintain infrastructure by covering the renewal costs of the seedbox.

-We accept contributions through multiple cryptocurrency options.
+Contributions are accepted through multiple cryptocurrency options.
 Each method includes both the wallet address and a QR code for your convenience.

 ## Accepted Cryptocurrencies